 - 5.3.2 The CIRB Operations Office acknowledges the email received from the Study Chair/coordinating group containing additional study-specific documents for CIRB review. - 5.3.3 The CIRB Operations Office reviews all documents for completeness and collaborates with the Study Chair/coordinating group until the submission is complete.
 The CIRB reviews only final and complete versions of documents and does not review drafts or incomplete versions of documents. - 5.3.4 When a submission is complete, the study is evaluated for expedited review.
-Studies that qualify are forwarded to the CIRB Chair, Vice Chair, or designee. - 5.3.5 Studies that do not qualify for expedited review are assigned to an agenda for a convened CIRB meeting. - 5.3.6 The Study Chair is informed via email of the meeting date when the convened CIRB will review the study. - 5.3.7 The deadline for submission of study documents for CIRB review at the next convened meeting is two weeks before the scheduled meeting. - 5.4 Assessment of CIRB Member COI for Study Reviews
+Studies that qualify are forwarded to the CIRB Chair, Vice Chair, or designee. - 5.3.5 Studies that do not qualify for expedited review are assigned to an agenda for a convened CIRB meeting. - 5.3.6 The Study Chair is informed via email of the meeting date when the convened CIRB will review the study. - 5.3.7 The deadline for submission of study documents for CIRB review at the next convened meeting is two weeks before the scheduled meeting. - 5.3.8 If more submissions are received than the CIRB agenda can accommodate CTEP and/or DCP is consulted to prioritize reviews. - 5.4 Assessment of CIRB Member COI for Study Reviews